joemoose/psiops/docs/equipment.md

 The basic kit exists so you don’t have to itemize every item in your personal utility kit before a mission — it’s ready whenever you need it.

 When you need an item from the kit, declare it and retrieve it.
 No inventory slot is required.
 Your combat fatigues, boots, and other standard-issue clothing or webbing are assumed to be worn.
-If your basic kit or any of its items are lost or destroyed due to operational circumstances, they’re gone.
+If your basic kit or any of its items are lost or destroyed due to tactical circumstances, they’re gone.
 The kit doesn’t replace them.

 Items not originally part of a basic kit, such as weapons or recovered equipment, cannot be stored in it.